Research

 with Nicholas Reynolds and Sam Stripling

 This paper lays out several key facts about the cessation of progress in adult mortality rates for successive birth cohorts in the United States.
-We document the timing of the “cohort malaise” as well as its pervasiveness, which form a distinctive signature.
+We document (i) the sharp timing of the “cohort malaise,” (ii) its uniqueness among wealthy countries, and (iii) its ubiquity within the US, which together form a distinctive “signature.”

 Chronicling the Loss of Public Health Insurance: Evidence from the TennCare Disenrollees